fastlane/fastlane/README.md

 # What's spaceship?

-spaceship is a Ruby library that exposes the Apple Developer Center API.
+spaceship is a Ruby library that exposes both the Apple Developer Center and the iTunes Connect API.
 It’s super fast, well tested and supports all of the operations you can do via the browser.
 Scripting your Developer Center workflow has never been easier!

 Up until now, the [fastlane tools](https://fastlane.tools) used web scraping to interact with Apple's web services.
 With spaceship it is possible to directly access the underlying APIs using a simple HTTP client only.